 An Abridged Series using footage from the JoJo's Bizarre AdventureOVAs, covering Part 3 of the series.
 Created by AntfishFTW and featuring a voice cast from a few other TAS's.
 The series has 10 episodes (the 5th acting as a Season Finale); with Episodes 9 and 10 having 2 and 3 parts respectively.
-Found here.A new series using footage from the 2012 anime, covering Parts 1 & 2 of the series, is currently in production, and three episodes have been released.
+Found here.A new series using footage from the 2012 anime, covering Parts 1 & 2 of the series, is currently in production, and four episodes have been released.

 Ambiguously Gay - Dio.
 Sure, he hits on Power Girl in the Stand Idol segment, but it sounds a lot like posturing.

-Anachronism Stew: Moreso in the "In 12 BC" video where mentions are made of the Internet, Google and Youtube.
+Anachronism Stew: Moreso in the "In 12 BC" video where mentions are made of the Internet, Google, and Youtube.
 In ancient Aztec territory.
 Mocked as well when Chief Steroidicus complains about how hard it is to get a signal in their time.

 Flashback (as well as Flash Forward) scenes in the original series are mainly shown as manga screenshots, since the OVA was the only available animated source at the time.